What is angina pectoris?

 Call 911 if you have any of the following:

-- Angina symptoms change sharply
+Angina symptoms that change suddenly

-- Symptoms happen when you are resting
+Symptoms that happen when you are resting

-- Symptoms continue after using nitroglycerin
+Symptoms that continue after using nitroglycerin

-- Symptoms last longer than usual
+Symptoms that last longer than usual

-- Symptoms start to occur unpredictably
+Symptoms that start to occur unpredictably

 Call your healthcare provider right away if: